csdms/bmi/docs/source/model_grids.rst

 * :ref:`get_grid_nodes_per_face`

-For a demonstration of how these BMI functions work, let's use the unstructured grid in the annotated figure above.
+For a demonstration of how these BMI functions work, let's use the unstructured grid in :numref:`fig-unstructured` above.

 The grid is two-dimensional,
 so the :ref:`get_grid_rank` function returns 2.